 3).
 Complete our Winter Mountaineering Courses

-Taking a winter skills course can be done anywhere around the world.
+We highly recommend taking a specific technical training course.
+We run specific training courses for Island Peak in Colorado and Scotland.
 It is a very important part of your training before leaving for Island Peak.
-This can be done in the United States (on Mt.
-Rainier, or numerous other destinations), New Zealand, Ireland (sometimes) and Scotland.
-Being able to abseil using a figure of 8, using crampons, a jumar (ascender) and being comfortable in a harness and using ropes can make all the difference in feeling confident in your Island Peak ascent.
-We also recommend crossing ladders with crampons on in your training.
+Being able to abseil/ rappel using a figure of 8, using crampons, a jumar (ascender) and being comfortable in a harness and using ropes can make all the difference in feeling confident in your Island Peak ascent and descent.
+We also recommend crossing ladders with crampons in your training.

-Check out our winter courses in Scotland.
+Check out our winter courses in Scotland and get in touch for further information for our courses in Colorado.
 We can help you fully prepare for your climb on Island Peak.
 VERY IMPORTANT: You need to come proficient in crossing ladders, using a harness, figure of 8, using a Jumar device and abseiling.

 4).
 Have the Right Clothing and Gear.